Safe Surf Lab

 Pros

-• Intuitive interface, easy for most users to adopt
+• User-friendly interface, easy for non-technical users

 Cons